Flotomate/product_docs/source/FAQ/https-setup_discovery.rst

 **/opt/flotomate/discovery-service/config/service-conf.yaml**

-There, modify the port number to 443.
+There, modify the highlighted link to https from http and port number to 443.

 .. _faq-4:
 .. figure:: https://s3-ap-southeast-1.amazonaws.com/flotomate-resources/faq/FAQ-4.png